 What Is Niacin Good For?

-Because niacin aids metabolism, it’s important for cellular health, as it helps make energy available for cells to function correctly.
+Because niacin aids metabolism, it’s important for cellular health.
+It helps make energy available for cells to function correctly.

 The antioxidant properties of NAD and NADP mean niacin also helps reduce cellular damage by decreasing the harmful effects of oxidative stress.